The Challenge of Organizing Children in a Blended Family

 Since the inception of this Whole House Organization Challenge I’ve been able to feature helpful tips from parents on organization tips for small children .
 I also had the pleasure of hosting a parent who outlined the organizational strategies she uses with her growing boy.
 And despite not having any children of my own, I delved into the importance of organization as an important life skill for teens.

 But what if you are given the privilege of nurturing and bringing order to a child’s life with whom you’ve had only a short history?
-After a short break during week 8 we’re back and ready to discuss the challenges of bedroom organization for blended families.
-Welcome to Week 9 of the Whole House Organization Challenge.
+After a short break during week 8, and some master bedroom organization tips in week 9, we’re back and ready to discuss the challenges of bedroom organization for blended families.
+Welcome to Week 10 of the Whole House Organization Challenge.

 Affiliate links may be included in this post.
 This means that should you purchase a linked product, I may receive a small commission, but at no additional cost to you.
 To read my full disclosure click here.